-Now, the hard part: Setting up interviews and choosing your new employee.
+Now, the hard part: the interview process to find your new employee.

 The number of people you interview could depend on the number of applicants.
-Ideally, you’ll be able to narrow down your list by first filtering through online applicants or doing a phone interview.
+Ideally, you’ll be able to narrow down your list of qualified candidates by first filtering through online applicants or doing a phone interview.
 Then, ask the top candidates to set up an in-person interview.

 Review their work history to make sure they’re qualified for the job, and ask questions such as:

 - How does your previous work experience relate to this position?

 - Tell me about a time you encountered a conflict at work.
 How did you handle it?

 - How would you describe our business to a potential customer?